midcodegabby/light-display-freeRTOS/README.md

 # Light Display FreeRTOS
 ### Overview
-A collection of programs, runnable on STM32L476 devices, to measure and display light measurements.
+A collection of programs, built for STM32L476 microcontrollers, to measure and display light measurements.

 ### Features
 - Built around FreeRTOS, guaranteeing no light measurements are lost or are not displayed.